Reflection on Luke 20:27-38 ~

 34 Jesus said to them, “Those who belong to this age marry and are given in marriage; 35 but those who are considered worthy of a place in that age and in the resurrection from the dead neither marry nor are given in marriage.
 36 Indeed they cannot die anymore, because they are like angels and are children of God, being children of the resurrection.
 37 And the fact that the dead are raised Moses himself showed, in the story about the bush, where he speaks of the Lord as the God of Abraham, the God of Isaac, and the God of Jacob.
 38 Now he is God not of the dead, but of the living; for to him all of them are alive.

-Thank you for meditating on this Gospel reading and considering this reflection on Luke 20:27-38.
+Thank you for meditating on this Gospel and reading this Lectio Divina on Luke 20:27-38 Reflection – Child of God.